Offirmo/node-typescript-compiler/README.md

 ## see also
 https://www.npmjs.com/package/ntypescript but they have poor doc and don't allow choosing the typescript version (ex. using the unstable "next")

+TODO
+- option as array
+- newline filtering
+- reset screen on watch